The Herald They Made Into the King

 John the Immerser — The Herald of the Herald

 Before Yahushua ever opened His mouth in public ministry, the pattern was already on display in John the Immerser.
 In Matthew 3:1, the Greek word used for John’s preaching is kēryssōn (κηρύσσων), from the verb kēryssō (κηρύσσω).
 This word does not mean “teach” or “share.”
 It means to proclaim as a public herald.
-A kēryx (κήρυξ) in the Greek world was the official herald — the runner who delivers the king’s decree.
+A kēryx (κήρυξ) in the Greek world was the official herald—the runner who delivers the king’s decree.

 The Messiah’s Own Words Against His Own Deity

-Now watch how perfectly Yahushua Himself fits the same pattern — and how clearly He places Himself in the role of the herald, not the King.
+Now watch how perfectly Yahushua Himself fits the same pattern—and how clearly He places Himself in the role of the herald, not the King.

 The very first summary of His public message is in Mark 1:14–15: “Yahushua came into Galilee, proclaiming the gospel of Elohiym, and saying, ‘The time is fulfilled, and the kingdom of Elohiym is at hand; repent and believe in the gospel.’”
-It is the gospel of Elohiym — not the gospel of Yahushua.
-It is the kingdom of Elohiym — not the kingdom of Yahushua.
+It is the gospel of Elohiym—not the gospel of Yahushua.
+It is the kingdom of Elohiym—not the kingdom of Yahushua.
 He is the proclaimer.
 The kingdom belongs to the Father.

 In Luke 4:43: “I must preach the good news of the kingdom of Elohiym to the other towns as well; for I was sent for this purpose.”
-In John 5:30: “I can do nothing on my own.”
-In John 7:16: “My teaching is not mine, but his who sent me.”
-In John 14:28: “The Father is greater than I.”
+He was sent.
+He has a purpose given to him.
+The good news is about Elohiym’s kingdom.

 The Messenger Is Not the Message

-The modern assembly teaches that “Christ is the gospel” — that Yahushua Himself is the good news.
+The modern assembly teaches that “Christ is the gospel”—that Yahushua Himself is the good news.
 It sounds reverent.
 But it inverts the biblical structure.

-The gospel — the besorah, the euangelion — is the announcement that Yahuah reigns.
+The gospel—the besorah, the euangelion—is the announcement that Yahuah reigns.
 That is the content.
 The Messiah is the one anointed and sent to deliver that announcement, to demonstrate it in power, and to seal it through his obedience and sacrifice.
 He is the herald.
 He is the lamb.
 He is the vessel through whom Yahuah’s reign is made known.
 But the reign being announced belongs to Yahuah, not to Yahushua independently.

 When the assembly says “Christ is the gospel,” it collapses the distinction between the herald and the King.
 And once that distinction is gone, the next step is predictable: if the Messiah is the gospel, and the gospel is the announcement of Elohiym’s reign, then the Messiah must be Elohiym.
 The herald gets promoted to the King, and suddenly you need a theological system to explain how two persons can both be the one Elohiym.